Generic35/NFT-Marketplace/README.md

 - interact with smart contracts by using transactions
 - write, test and deploy your own smart contracts
 - and sell your own digital assets by integrate easy payment onramps and a marketplace to your application

-## Where to continue: Kitty Items

-The standard reference app of Flow is [Kitty Items] (https://github.com/onflow/kitty-items)